chrissimpkins/ink/README.md

 ## Installation

-### Approach 1: Install the binary executable file
+### Approach 1: Install the pre-compiled binary executable file

 Download the latest compiled release file for your operating system and architecture from [the Releases page](https://github.com/chrissimpkins/ink/releases/latest).